-26. Contingencies
+27. Contingencies

-26.1 Contingent liabilities
+27.1 Contingent liabilities

-26.1.1 Letters of guarantee / letters of credit
+27.1.1 Letters of guarantee / letters of credit

-Letters of guarantee issued by banks in favor of others as at 31 December 2021 amount to USD 2,126.0 million (31 December 2020: USD 1,773.1 million).
-Outstanding letters of credit as at 31 December 2021 (uncovered portion) amount to USD 91.9 million (31 December 2020: USD 75.3 million).
+Letters of guarantee issued by banks in favor of Group as at 31 December 2022 amount to USD 1,715.3 million (31 December 2021: USD 2,126.0 million).
+Outstanding letters of credit as at 31 December 2022 (uncovered portion) amount to USD 112.5 million (31 December 2021: USD 91.9 million).

-Certain of our sub-holdings have put general performance guarantees for the execution of more significant projects by our subsidiaries.
+Some of our sub-holdings have provided general performance guarantees for the execution of major projects by our subsidiaries.

-As of 31 December 2021, mechanic liens have been received in respect of one of our US project for a total of USD 7.3 million (31 December 2020: USD 5.0 million).
+As of 31 December 2022, mechanic liens have been received in respect of our US projects for a total of USD 5.2 million (31 December 2021:USD 7.3 million).

-26.1.2 Litigations and claims
+27.1.2 Litigations and claims

 In the ordinary course of business, the Group entities and joint ventures are involved in some arbitration or court cases as defendants or claimants.
 These litigations are carefully monitored by the entities' management and legal counsels, and are regularly assessed with due consideration for possible insurance coverage and recourse rights on third parties.
 In cases where it is probable that the outcome of the proceedings will be unfavourable, and the financial outcome can be measured reliably, a provision has been recognized in the financial statements which is disclosed in note 20 'Provisions'.
 It should be understood that, in light of possible future developments, such as: (a) potential additional lawsuits, (b) possible future settlements, and (c) rulings or judgments in pending lawsuits, certain cases may result in additional liabilities and related costs.
 At this point in time, OC PLC cannot estimate any additional amount of loss or range of loss in excess of the recorded amounts with sufficient certainty to allow such amount or range of amounts to be meaningful.
-While the outcome of said the cases, claims and disputes cannot be predicted reliably, we believe, based upon legal advice and information received, that the final outcome will not materially affect our consolidated financial position of as at 31 December 2021 but could be material to our results of operations or cash flows in any one accounting period.
+While the outcome of said the cases, claims and disputes cannot be predicted reliably, we believe, based upon legal advice and information received, that the final outcome will not materially affect our consolidated financial position as at 31 December 2022 but could be material to our results of operations or cash flows in any one accounting period.

 The Group is also a party to certain potential claims from customer and, where necessary, makes adequate provisions against any potential claims.
 Such provisions are reassessed regularly to include significant claims and instances of potential litigations.
-Based on the review of opinion provided by the legal advisors / internal legal team, management is of the opinion that no material cash outflow in respect of these claims is expected to be paid by the Group in these legal cases over and above the existing provision recognized as of the reporting date.
+Based on the review of opinion provided by the legal advisors / internal legal team, management is of the opinion that no material cash outflow in respect of these claims is expected to be paid by the Group over and above the existing provision recognized as of the reporting date.
 The Group has elected not to present the complete disclosures as required by IAS 37 "Provision and Contingent Liabilities and Contingent Assets" as management is of the view that since legal claims are sub-judice and are disputed; therefore this information may be prejudicial to their position on these matters.

-Certain other contingent liabilities may arise during the normal course of business, which based on the information presently available, either cannot be quantified at this stage of in the opinion of the management is without any merit.
+Certain other contingent liabilities may arise during the normal course of business, which based on the information presently available, either cannot be quantified at this stage or in the opinion of the management is without any merit.
 However, in the opinion of management, these contingent liabilities are not likely to result in any cash outflows for the Group.

-26.1.3 Sidra Medical Center
+27.1.3 Sidra Medical Center